-The Django Bootstrap3 Example article tell you how to develop a user, department and employee management website using django and bootstrap3.
-The example website provide user, department and employee list page.
-Now i want to add a link to the employee name in the employee list page like below picture.
-Then when user click the employee name link, it will display the employee detail data in a new page.
+Now I want to add a link to the employee name on the employee list page.
+Then when the user clicks the employee name link, it will display the employee detail data on a new page.

 1. How To Produce Django Url NoReverseMatch Error.